cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gppkg.md

 ## Description

-The Greenplum Package Manager -- `gppkg` -- utility installs Greenplum Database extensions, along with any dependencies, on all hosts across a cluster.
+The Cloudberry Package Manager -- `gppkg` -- utility installs Cloudberry Database extensions, along with any dependencies, on all hosts across a cluster.
 It will also automatically install extensions on new hosts in the case of system expansion and segment recovery.

-The `gppkg` utility does not require that Greenplum Database is running in order to install packages.
+The `gppkg` utility does not require that Cloudberry Database is running in order to install packages.

-> **Note** After a major upgrade to Greenplum Database, you must download and install all `gppkg` extensions again.

-Examples of database extensions and packages software that are delivered using the Greenplum Package Manager:
+Examples of database extensions and packages software that are delivered using the Cloudberry Package Manager:

 - PL/Java
 - PL/R